ajoz/ajoz.github.io/_posts/2016-07-07-for-loop-scala.markdown

 - methods that a type has access to thanks to implicit conversion
 - syntactic sugar

-From The mysterious `<-` is a special keyword, that cannot be used outside of `for`.
+The mysterious `<-` is a special keyword, that cannot be used outside of `for`.
 The plot thickens!

 What about `until` and `by`?
 This one is simple.
 Method `until` can be found in [RichInt](https://github.com/scala/scala/blob/2.12.x/src/library/scala/runtime/RichInt.scala):